-Yosemite National Park calls to most of us: the extreme outdoor enthusiast, the quiet nature observer, the family camper.
-Even those without a love for most National Parks find themselves wanting to visit the fresh water cascades, the granite domes, and the lush valley.
+Yosemite National Park has something for all of us: the extreme outdoor enthusiast, the quiet nature observer, the family camper.
+Even those who don’t consider themselves “outdoorsy” find something to love in the fresh water cascades, the granite domes, and verdant Yosemite valley.
 Once there, the park is overwhelming: what should I do first?
 What if I skip the best hike in Yosemite?
 What if I choose a must do hike in Yosemite and it’s too hard for me.
 This blog is here to help!

 Whether you’re new to hiking, or you are trekking with little ones or grandparents, or just want to ease into the grandeur of this intimidating park, these are the best easy hikes we recommend.